Probate Loans California

 Reverse Mortgage Refinancing for Heirs

-North Coast Financial is also also to provide reverse mortgage refinancing to heirs who wish to maintain ownership of a inherited property that had been secured by a reverse mortgage.
-Conventional lenders will not refinance reverse mortgages for heirs but hard money lenders can provide this type of funding.
+North Coast Financial is also also to provide reverse mortgage refinancing to heirs who wish to maintain ownership of a inherited property that has an existing reverse mortgage.
+Conventional lenders will not refinance reverse mortgages for heirs but direct hard money lenders can provide this type of funding.
 A loan can be made to the estate which can then be assumed by the heirs.
 This allows for the heirs to maintain ownership of the property, have the title of the property transfer into the heir’s name and prevent a reassessment of the property value which can save thousands of dollars in property taxes each year (consult a tax professional or attorney).

-Contact North Coast Financial now and get your estate loan funded quickly.
+Contact North Coast Financial now and have your probate, estate, trust loan or inheritance advance funded quickly.

 North Coast Financial Probate & Estate Loans Program

 |Time to Fund Loan||As few as 3-5 days if needed|

 |Lien Position||1sts & 2nds|